elliechayo/Code-Quiz/README.md

 * Delineated sections by adding comments.

 ***A CSS code file***
-* Styled the app give it a clean, polish and responsive user interface.
+* Styled the app to give it a clean, polish and responsive user interface.

 ***A JavaScript code file consists of the following:***